liferay/liferay-docs/develop/tutorials/articles/liferay-faces/using-liferay-faces-bridge-jsf-component-tags.markdown

         </h:body>
     </f:view>

-The next tag we'll look at is the `portlet:renderURL` tag.
+The next tag you'll look at is the `portlet:renderURL` tag.

 If the `var` attribute is present, the `portlet:renderURL` tag introduces an EL variable that contains a `javax.portlet.PortletURL`, adequate for rendering.